edgio-docs/edgio-docs/src/pages/guides/sites_frameworks.md

 title: Sites (Frameworks)
 ---

 {{ PRODUCT }} {{ PRODUCT_PLATFORM }}, which provides optimal performance for your headless Jamstack applications, is powered by [{{ PRODUCT }} {{ PRODUCT_EDGE }}](/guides/performance).
-This allows you to develop your application at a faster rate and it empowers you to define performance optimizations within your application code.
-Build upon these performance improvements through static page generation.
+This means that you will be able to develop your application at a faster rate and it empowers you to define performance optimizations within your application code.
+Build upon these performance improvements through static page generation:

-Generate static pages at:
 -   At build time through Static Site Generation (SSG).
-SSG prepares a static version of your entire web site ahead of user demand.
 -   After your site has been built through [Incremental Static Regeneration (ISR)](/guides/sites_frameworks/isg).
-ISR allows you to strategically balance static page generation with your site's scale.
 -   When a client requests a page through Server-Side Rendering (SSR).
-SSR generates static pages through our Serverless Compute Lambda workers.
+SSR generates static pages through our Serverless Compute workers.
 In addition to either eliminating the need for web servers or reducing their load, this improves performance by processing requests closer to your users.

-## Getting Started {/*getting-started*/}
+## Getting Started

 {{ PRODUCT }} {{ PRODUCT_PLATFORM }} provides over [40 popular frameworks integrations](/guides/sites_frameworks/getting_started) through which you can deploy your headless Jamstack applications to {{ PRODUCT }}.
 Getting started with {{ PRODUCT }} {{ PRODUCT_PLATFORM }} involves initializing your {{ PRODUCT }} property through our CLI.
 Our CLI will then automatically detect your framework and configure your app accordingly.